Naturally Supporting the Way You Heal Postpartum™

 Pelvic floor/perineum – Your pelvic floor is the basket-like structure of muscles and connective tissue attached to your pelvic bones that supports your bladder, uterus and bowl and controls urine and bowl movements.
 It is stretched and often torn but rarely cut (episiotomy) in childbirth.
 Pregnancy puts a tremendous amount […]

 Hair Loss – Many new moms see noticeable hair loss a few months after having a baby.
 This is normal — and not true hair loss.
-During pregnancy your body shed hair at a slower rate and now it is just catching up.
-Dermatologists refer to this condition as telogen effluvium and is caused by […]
+Each strand of hair goes through a shedding phase to make room for new follicles, and at any given time 15% of head hair is going through its shedding […]